qlpqlp/DogeLuckyMining/README.md

 ## What is it for?

-- **Experimentation and education** — to show that the current protocol allows mining valid empty blocks and that validation of other people’s transactions is optional for miners.
+- **Experimentation and education** ,to show that the current protocol allows mining valid empty blocks and that validation of other people’s transactions is optional for miners.
-- **Testing** — testnet solo mining without running a full node.
+- **Testing** ,testnet solo mining without running a full node.
-- **Fun** — a silly project to see “can I actually find a block from my laptop?”
+- **Fun** ,a silly project to see “can I actually find a block from my laptop?”

 It is **not** a "profit" tool; block discovery is a lottery.
 Treat it as a protocol experiment and a learning project.